Table of contents

 It’s happening somewhere right now: a woman is on her way to the gynecologist for a Pap smear (or Pap test).
 As you may know, a Pap smear – or a “pap” – screens for cervical cancer.
 If signs of cervical cancer are detected early enough, there’s a good chance that prompt medical intervention can defeat the cancer (or precancerous cells).
 However, as anyone who’s gotten a Pap smear knows, this test isn’t exactly the most comfortable of experiences.
 Still, many women regularly get Pap tests to thwart the risk of cervical cancer.
 And, until recently, no other screening methods for cervical cancer existed which were as accurate as the pap.

 But that situation could very well be changing.
 Exciting new research suggests that a much less invasive approach – the HPV test – may even more accurately screen for cervical cancer risk.
-And, what’s more, the HPV test can be done at home by yourself – a major difference between this test and the traditional Pap smear.
+And, what’s more, sample collection for the HPV test can be done at home by yourself – a major difference between this test and the traditional Pap smear.

 But why can this groundbreaking new test clue you in on your cervical cancer risk?
 It’s because there’s an unequivocal link between HPV – a type of virus – and cervical cancer.